Basic and Diluted EPS

 Example: Calculating Diluted EPS using the If-Converted Method (Treasury Stock Method)

-A hypothetical company, Advanced Robotics Inc. disclosed a net profit of USD1.5 million for the fiscal year ending December 31, 2023, with an average of 950,000 ordinary shares outstanding throughout the year.
-At the fiscal year’s start, Advanced Robotics had issued 25,000 warrants with a strike price of USD40 each.
+Advanced Robotics Inc., a hypothetical company, disclosed a net profit of USD 1.5 million for the fiscal year ending December 31, 2023, with an average of 950,000 ordinary shares outstanding throughout the year.
+At the start of the fiscal year, Advanced Robotics had issued 25,000 warrants with a strike price of USD40 each.
 No other convertible financial instruments were present.
 During the year, the average market value of the firm’s stock was USD60 per share.

 The basic and diluted earnings per share (EPS) for the company are closest to: